Jack Lindsay: In the UK

 Lindsay and P. R. Stephensen established two short-lived magazines, Vision and The London Aphrodite, which were published by the Fanfrolico Press in the 1920s.
-In the 1930s the Fanfrolico Press ceased as a business.
-Lindsay described that experience later in the autobiographical work Fanfrolico and After (1962).
+In the 1930s, the Fanfrolico Press ceased as a business.
+Lindsay later described that experience in the autobiographical work Fanfrolico and After (1962).
 He moved to the left politically, writing for Left Review and joining the Communist Party of Great Britain at the end of the decade, becoming an activist.

-He started writing novels while living in Cornwall.
-Lindsay's earliest novels were set in Ancient Greece and the Roman Empire; they included Cressida's First Lover (1931), Rome For Sale and Caesar Is Dead (both 1934).
-Lindsay's historical fiction also includes 1649: A Novel of a Year (1938), a social realist novel that begins with the execution of Charles I of England and explores the first year of the Republic through the eyes of ordinary citizens.
-He wrote 1649 as an anti-fascist novel.
+While living in Cornwall, Lindsay started writing novels, with his earliest ones set in Ancient Greece and the Roman Empire; they included Cressida's First Lover (1931), Rome For Sale, and Caesar Is Dead (both 1934).
+Lindsay's historical fiction also includes 1649: A Novel of a Year (1938), a social realist work that begins with the execution of Charles I of England and explores the first year of the Republic through the eyes of ordinary citizens.
+He wrote it as an anti-fascist novel.
 He collaborated with Edgell Rickword amongst others.
+In 1937, Lindsay's poem On Guard for Spain: A Poem for Mass Recitation was first staged by London's Unity Theatre before going on to be performed across Britain as part of the movement in support of the Spanish Republic.
+He wrote extra stanzas at Unity's request.

 During World War II, Lindsay served in the British Army initially in the Royal Signal Corps.
 From 1943, he worked for the War Office on theatrical scripts.
 That year, he began an affair with the actor and activist Ann Davies which was announced as a marriage although Lindsay was still married.
 Ann was popularly known as Ann Lindsay.
 Ann died in 1954.

 After the war Lindsay lived in Castle Hedingham, becoming the subject of defamation and suppression because of his Communist standpoint.
 Being a prolific writer, he published 169 books including 38 novels and 25 volumes of translations (from Latin, Greek, Russian, and Polish), as well as art, literary, classical, historical and political studies, biographies and autobiographies written from a Marxist perspective.

 Lindsay was a vegetarian for all his adult life.